 Google Assistant smart device

 • Integrating features like translation tools, audio description and live captions in meeting rooms to ensure everyone can participate and engage equally.
+Before renting a serviced office space, you can ask whether these tools are available.

-We’ve noticed demand has grown for serviced offices that integrate assistive technology, as employers want to make sure all employees can contribute, whether in person or remotely.
+• Using additional tools such as speech-to-text software and screen readers, which help to limit digital barriers.
+We’ve noticed a growing demand for serviced offices that integrate assistive technology, as employers want to ensure all employees can contribute, whether in person or remotely.

 Inclusivity in the workplace means designing an office that supports everyone’s needs.
 Organisations that successfully achieve this embed inclusivity into every detail, from sensory-friendly features to assistive technology and adaptable layouts.